CORA TERMS OF SERVICE

 2.1 What Cora Is

-Cora is an AI-powered protocol reference tool.
-It is a web-based application that allows clinical research site staff to upload clinical trial protocol documents in PDF format and ask natural-language questions about those protocols, receiving citation-backed answers generated through Retrieval-Augmented Generation (RAG) technology.
+Cora is an AI-powered study document reference tool.
+It is a web-based application that allows clinical research site staff to upload clinical trial study documents in PDF format (including protocols, informed consent forms, lab and pharmacy manuals, manuals of procedures, investigator's brochures, safety reporting plans, site SOPs, clarification memos, and related reference materials) and ask natural-language questions about those documents, receiving citation-backed answers generated through Retrieval-Augmented Generation (RAG) technology.

 2.2 What Cora Is NOT